sila0164/GameHex-Editor/GHEX-Language.md

   Everything in a line is seperated by spaces (" "), except for the first line.

-  All lines start with "@".
+  All lines start with "@", except for the first line.

   You can add as many spaces as you like.

-  Commands have to be after the "@", the order of commands does not matter.
+  The order of commands does not matter.

   The parameters of commands have to follow the command.

   Names can be added anywhere on the line.

+  Comments work like comments in python. (described under "comments" below)

 - ## File (defining script use)